kimchitsigai/Articles-and-Tutorials/sogo_simple_install.md

 * A large organization that utilizes OpenLDAP; or
 * Need an enterprise solution that incorporates an open-source iteration of Active Directory, such as Samba4 or FreeIPA.

-SOGo will literally transform these loosely-coupled components into a single, integrated groupware solution, which can be accessed from (i) your favorite web browser; (ii) a variety of desktop clients; and (iii) mobile devices.
+SOGo will literally transform these loosely-coupled components into an efficient, integrated groupware solution, which can be accessed from (i) your favorite web browser; (ii) a variety of desktop clients; and (iii) mobile devices.

 ## Prerequisites

-Follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of an `Ubuntu 12.04 server`.
+1. Follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of an `Ubuntu 12.04 server`.

 	>#### SSH Keys
 	>
 	>For increased security, it is advisable that you:
 	>
-1. Create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **and**
+	>* Create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **and**
-2. Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).
+	>* Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

+2. Follow the steps in [Initial Server Setup with Ubuntu 12.04 | DigitalOcean](https://www.digitalocean.com/community/articles/initial-server-setup-with-ubuntu-12-04).

 ### Hostname & FQDN